Iron and steel industry in India: Steel plants

-There are more than 50 iron and steel industries in India.
-Given below are major steel plants:
+There are more than thirty integrated steel plants in India.
+Given below are integrated steel plants:

-National steel policy
+National Steel Policy

-National steel policy – 2005 has the long-term goal of having a modern and efficient steel industry of world standards in India.
+The National Steel Policy of 2005 has the long-term goal of establishing a modern and efficient steel industry of world standards in India.
 The focus is to achieve global competitiveness not only in terms of cost, quality, and product mix but also in terms of global benchmarks of efficiency and productivity.
-The Policy aims to achieve over 100 million metric tonnes of steel per year by 2019-20 from the 2004-05 level of 38 mt.
-This implies annual growth of around 7.3% per year from 2004-5 onward.
+The policy aims to achieve over 100 million metric tonnes of steel per year by 2019-20 from the 2004-05 level of 38 mt.
+This implies annual growth of around 7.3% per year from 2004 to 2005 onward.

 The strategic goal above is justified because steel consumption in the world, around 1000 million metric tonnes in 2004, is expected to grow at 3.0% per annum to reach 1,395 million metric tonnes in 2015, compared to 2% per annum in the past fifteen years.
 China will continue to have a dominant share of the demand for world steel.
 Domestically, the growth rate of steel production over the past fifteen years was 7.0% per annum.
 The projected rate of 7.3% per annum in India compares well with the projected national income growth rate of 7-8% per annum, given an income elasticity of steel consumption of around 1.

+The National Steel Policy was revised in 2017 with new targets and goals.